caltr98/IndyWorking/README.md

 CustomerShippingschema.

-## Store to ShippingAgent
+## Store to ShippingDeliverer
-StoreThread-2 after reserving a LockerBox for an Item will then proceed to give the task of shipping it to a ShippingAgent,StoreThread-2 connects ShippingAgent given his ip and sends request to deliver an Item, Store class contains Store2ShippingAgent inner class to create Objects for handling the communication with ShippingAgent StoreThread-2 gives to the ShippingAgent a credential to open the Box and insert the Item (a credential from schema Shipment)
+StoreThread-2 after reserving a LockerBox for an Item will then proceed to give the task of shipping it to a ShippingDeliverer,StoreThread-2 connects ShippingDeliverer given his ip and sends request to deliver an Item, Store class contains Store2ShippingAgent inner class to create Objects for handling the communication with ShippingDeliverer StoreThread-2 gives to the ShippingDeliverer a credential to open the Box and insert the Item (a credential from schema Shipment)

 ### Implementation Steps